bmuller/toquen/README.md

     $ bundle
     $ cap toquen_install

 This will create a config directory with a file named *deploy.rb*.
 Edit this file, setting the location of your AWS key, AWS credentials, and chef cookbooks/data bags/roles.
-If you're servers are in a region other than us-east-1, then you'll need to set the region as [described below](#additional-configuration).
+If your servers are in a region (or regions) other than us-east-1, then you'll need to set the region as [described below](#additional-configuration).

 Then, in AWS, create an [AWS instance tag](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) named "Roles" for each instance, using a space separated list of chef roles as the value.
 The "Name" tag must also be set or the instance will be ignored.